academe/laravel-google-api-auth/README.md

 ## TODO

-* Multiple authorisations for a single user, I *think* are not permitted.
-  So think about invalidating any authorisations already in effect for that user.
-This assumes there is only one set of credentials (a good assumption for now, but may change later) so it means each user should only have one record in the authorisations table.

-  Update: it seems that each user can have about 25 active tokens, so a user *can* authorise the same application multiple times.
-We won't prevent this from happenening usng this package, *but* we will provide the facility to find multiple authorisations, so they can be merged (discarding the oldest).
+* Each user can have about 25 active tokens, so a user can authorise the same application multiple times.
+We won't prevent this from happenening usng this package, *but* we provide a "name" to be able to distinguish between each authorisation instance.
-* Method to revoke an authorisation.
-Try revoking it through the API (which may or may not succeed) then just remove the local access and renewal tokens.
 * Some way to handle an expired access token that we did not renew in time.
   This will result in an exception when it is used.
 The action will be to catch the exception, attempt to renew the access token, then try the same